Skip to content Skip to menu

 Office Demographics

-Of the 15 members of staff:
+Of the 29 members of staff they self define as:

-• five have a disability and/or long term illness within the meaning of section 6 of the Equality Act 2010
+- seven have a disability and/or long term illness within the meaning of section 6 of the Equality Act 2010

 Statutory Roles